SUGAM-ARORA/UniCollab/README.md

 We believe in the power of collaboration.
 If you have ideas to improve UniCollab, feel free to contribute!
 Check out our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## 🤝 Contributors
-Kudos to you wonderful and dedicated contributors
+Kudos to you wonderful and dedicated contributors <br>
 <a href="https://github.com/SUGAM-ARORA/UniCollab/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=SUGAM-ARORA/UniCollab" />
 </a>